alica-labs/aspsuite/capnzero/README.md

+#CapNZero

-This library is a simple communication middleware build as a combination of ZeroMQ and CapnProto.
+This library is a simple communication middleware build as a combination of [ZeroMQ](zeromq.org) and [CapnProto](capnproto.org).
 It is basically geared towards the application scenario of a small team of service robots.